Last updated May 26, 2026

 Ixion (28978) is a Plutino in 2:3 mean-motion resonance with Neptune, the same orbital family as Pluto and Orcus, with a semi-major axis around 39.35 AU, a perihelion near 29.7 AU, an aphelion near 49 AU, an inclination of about 19.7 degrees off the ecliptic, and an orbital period of roughly 246.8 years.
 He was discovered on May 22, 2001 by the Deep Ecliptic Survey team (lead astronomers Lawrence Wasserman, Robert Millis, Marc Buie, and James Elliot at Lowell Observatory and MIT) using the Blanco 4-meter telescope at Cerro Tololo Inter-American Observatory in Chile, and was given provisional designation 2001 KX76 before being formally numbered (28978) Ixion and named in 2002 for the Greek mythological king of the Lapiths.
 At the time of discovery he was briefly the largest known minor planet, before larger TNOs (Quaoar in 2002, Sedna in 2003, Eris in 2005) were subsequently found.
 Two pieces of his astronomy do specific work for the astrological reading.
 The first is the Plutino resonance: Ixion shares the gravitational lock to Neptune that gives Pluto its multi-decade rhythm, so his motion is structured by the same long Neptunian time-signature the entire Plutino class shares.
 The second is the mythological lineage: the centaurs themselves descend from Ixion through Centaurus, his son by Nephele the cloud-form of Hera, which is why modern asteroid astrology often reads Ixion together with the centaur bodies (Chiron, Pholus, Nessus, Chariklo) even though Ixion's orbit is past Neptune rather than between Jupiter and Neptune.

-Ixion is one of the eight outer dwarf planets and TNOs this site supports, and the only one with a direct mythic line to the centaur family.
+Ixion is one of the nine outer dwarf planets and TNOs this site supports, and the only one with a direct mythic line to the centaur family.
 Use the dwarf planet astrology calculator linked below for the side-by-side outer-body read; use the centaur calculator for the descended bodies.

 The calculator above returns your Ixion sign, degree, house, current retrograde state, and any tight major aspects to your personal points.
 Positions come from a JPL SBDB Keplerian element set at epoch JD 2461000.5 (2025-Nov-21 TDB) propagated through the DE441 ephemeris by the same engine that drives the rest of Augurine's transit and timing work.
 The twelve sign and twelve house entries that follow give written interpretations placement by placement; the calculator points you to the ones that match your chart.